WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### Imaging - Research - Data Science or Software Engineering
 This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
 For more details see [Imaging project](student-imaging).

-### Immunology modelling - Research - Data Science or Software Engineering
-This project helps with enhancing the framework API for agent-based modelling in Immunology.
-For more details see [Immunology modelling project](student-immunology-modelling)

 ### Clinical Dashboards - Research - Data Science or Software Engineering
 This project helps to setup foundational infrastructure for adding visualisation dashboards for clinically-adjacent data.
 For more details see [Clinical Dashboards project.](student-clinical-dashboards)

-### Genomics Quality Control - Research - Software Engineering
-This project helps to setup infrastructure to collate and display Quality Control (QC) information from Genomics workflows.
-For more details see [Genomics Quality Control project.](student-genomics-qc)

 ### Genomics Metadata Multiplexing - Research - Software Engineering
 This project helps to setup infrastructure to keep track of what happens to a sample once it reaches the Genomics Facility.
 For more details see [Genomics Metadata Multiplexing project.](students-genomics-metadata.md)